Treatments for excessive sweating are ways to resolve the unwanted condition of uncontrollable sweating during everyday activities.

 Your journey to drier days begins with a consultation with Dr. Dalia Sattler.
 Dr. Sattler harnesses her expertise at aesthetic procedures and advanced skincare to best help you resolve conditions such as hyperhidrosis.
 Dr. Dalia Sattler has a passion for her medical practice.
 She has trained on three continents, with medical training from Trinity College Dublin and residency training at the Royal College of Surgeons, and the University of Göttingen, training in microsurgery from Chang Gung Memorial University Hospital in Taiwan and the University of Tokyo, and a research fellowship at the University of Toronto’s Department of Plastic Surgery.

 During your consultation, she will review your medical history, conduct an initial examination, and discuss your expectations and goals.
 Dr. Sattler will conduct a thorough evaluation and determine which type of hyperhidrosis you might be experiencing.
 She will then devise an individualized treatment plan to help you cope with this condition.

 Treatment With Botox

-This treatment can be used for the underarms, palms of the hands and soles of the feet.
-Botox is injected into predetermined points using a very fine needle usually without the need for local anaesthesia.
-After the Botox has been administered cooling packs to the treated areas will help reduce any swelling.
-Strenuous physical activity, exposure to excessive heat and saunas should be avoided immediately after treatment.
+This treatment can be used for the underarms, palms of the hands, and soles of the feet.
+Botox is injected into predetermined points using a very fine needle, usually without the need for local anaesthesia.
+After the Botox has been administered, cooling packs to the treated areas will help reduce any swelling.
+Strenuous physical activity, exposure to excessive heat, and saunas should be avoided immediately after treatment.

 Treatment By Sweat Gland Suction Surgery

 The sweat glands are suctioned using very small cannulas reducing their numbers to ultimately diminish sweat output.
 Compression is applied for about a week.
-The sweat glands removed cannot regrow and therefore the results are long lasting.
+The sweat glands removed cannot regrow and therefore the results are long-lasting.